jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

 - When an indexer runs the pipeline to create or update an index, the projections are generated and persisted in the knowledge store.
 - **Projections** : projections of data to be stored in your knowledge store are based on the document structures generated by the enrichment pipeline in your indexing process.
 - Shaper Skill : creates a well-formed JSON document, easier to map to a projection in a knowledge store than the more complex document that has been built iteratively by the previous skills in the enrichment pipeline.
+- How it works :
+    - Data Ingestion: Raw data is ingested into Azure Cognitive Search.
+    - AI Enrichment: The data undergoes enrichment using the built-in AI capabilities of Azure Cognitive Search.
+This process adds additional information and insights to the data, such as extracting key phrases, identifying entities, or analyzing images.
+    - Projection Creation: As part of the enrichment pipeline configuration, you specify how you want the enriched data to be structured and saved.
+This involves creating projections that define the format and structure of the output data.
+    - Storage: The projections are stored in the knowledge store, which can be Azure Blob Storage, Azure Table Storage, or other supported Azure storage solutions.
+    - Usage: Once saved in the knowledge store, the enriched data can be accessed and used for a wide range of applications, such as analytics, machine learning, or any other scenario that can benefit from enriched content

 ## [Enrich a Search Index with Language Studio](https://ai102srch887224144.search.windows.net)
 - Language Studio groups its features into the following areas: